javiermolsanz/NumberInsight_fromxlsx/README.md

 # NumberInsight-fromxlsx

 # Installation
-cd to the directory of the project and then run npm install  no
+cd to the directory of the project and then run npm install

 # Usage
 1 Fill out the .env file with your own API key and secret